hu-macsy/lama_old/scai/common/doc/CUDAAccess.rst

 be disabled (pop routine) and another one has to be enabled (push routine).

-When a CUDA context has been created via the constructor of a CUDACtx it has been disabled and must be enabled explicitly via a push routine before further CUDA calls can be executed.
+When a CUDA context has been created via the constructor of a CUDACtx it has been disabled and must be enabled explicitly via a push routine of the CUDA driver API before further CUDA calls can be executed.
 It should be disabled after these other CUDA calls.

 .. code-block:: c++